 To awaken, liberate and protect all beings…

 We are a lay Zen practice community, and offer several opportunities to meditate together each week in our zendo.
 An aim of our practice is to reduce suffering for all beings and help create a more peaceful and loving world.
-Our teachers are Henry Shukman and Valerie Forstman, both are Associate Zen Masters of the Sanbo Zen lineage.
+Our Guiding Teacher is Valerie Forstman, an Associate Zen Master of the Sanbo Zen lineage.

 Learn to Meditate